 As the gaming industry grows in popularity and spreads to new demographics, it sometimes merges with other formats of entertainment.
 If someone can find it entertaining, there is a good chance it can get its own video game adaptation.
 Movies, comic books, mythology, and even less story based mediums can translate well into video games.
 For example, board and tabletop games, as well as cards, slots, and other casino style games.
-Magic the Gathering has an online version of the popular trading card game, and websites like M88 serve as options to play online casino games.
+Magic the Gathering has an online version of the popular trading card game, and websites many websites serve as options to play online casino games.
 And I’m pretty sure we are all familiar with the pinball and solitaire games that were found on just about every pc.

 But for less casual options, we find lots of entertainment from the action genre can be and often is converted to games.
 Comic books and movies especially are adapted into video game counterparts or inspire games with shared characters.
 The conflict within the action genre allows for exciting gameplay, and comic books and movies both have plots and characters that are well developed.
 Spiderman, Deadpool, and the Avengers are both examples of this transition.
 These Marvel heroes are not only pulled from comic books, but their own movies as well.